What would you ask Ann Voskamp, Christy Nockels or Rebekah Lyons if you could sit across from them and ask a question?

 Ann Voskamp took her cue from Beth Moore and said if you are writing a Bible Study to teach it to the ladies God puts in front of you.
 She said to teach it to the people right in front of you, get feedback, and do business with the Lord there working that thing out.
 She concluded by saying to pour your life out as an offering and let the Lord use you right where you are, and Rebekah Lyons shared a similar sentiment about ministering to those God puts right in front of you.

 I love the wisdom Christy Nockels shared about ministering from a place of rest!
 It is easy to get caught up on a hamster wheel of life, and ministry is no exception.
 Christy’s message was similar to a word that I received last year from Beth Moore, which was “enjoy the process.”
 The video below is Christy’s response to me, I hope it encourages you as much as it encouraged me.

 Broken things can become new! – Ann Voskamp

-Shauna Groves was our host for the evening, and one of the highlights of the evening happened when our family became the sponsor of Emily Katherine Macias Alonzo through Compassion International.
+Shauna Groves was our host for the evening, and one of the highlights of the evening was when Compassion International signed people up to sponsor children.
 Compassion is helping release people from poverty all around the world.

 Seek Jesus, Study the Word, and Grow in Grace